 Santa Monica has over 3.5 miles of golden sandy beaches, including the Santa Monica State Beach, which is about two miles long and runs under the Pier.
 It's cleaned and raked daily, and includes the original Muscle Beach – they had one here before the Venice Muscle Beach became more famous.
 There are wooden pathways for those with disabilities, a bike trail, eating places, lifeguards, volleyball courts and other activity centers, and you might even spot dolphins swimming off-shore.

-Santa Monica has several museums worth checking out, including the Angels Attic Museum, the California Heritage Museum, the Santa Monica Historical Society Museum, and the Santa Monica Museum of Art.
+Santa Monica has a fewmuseums worth checking out, including the California Heritage Museum, and the Santa Monica History Museum.

 On cliff-tops above the beach to the north of the Santa Monica Pier, Palisades Park has great views out over the Pacific and along the coast.
 Here you'll find the Santa Monica Visitor Information Kiosk, and the curious Camera Obscura, which uses a rotating mirror to reflect what's going on outside onto a screen inside the darkened room.
 On a sunny day (and Santa Monica claims 340 sunny days a year) these images can actually seem more real than the reality.